vagetablechicken/HybridSQL-docs/hybridse/usage/simple_engine_demo.md

 #### Fields

-We use `database_` and `table_handler to maintain and manage database and table。`type::Database is our Database prototype and `SimpleCatalogTableHandler will be discussed later.
+We use `database_` and `table_handler to maintain and manage database and table。`type::Database is our Database prototype and `SimpleCatalogTableHandler` will be discussed later.

 #### Functions

-Here, we list some implementations (more detail can be found [simple_catalog.h](https://github.com/4paradigm/HybridSE/blob/main/src/vm/simple_catalog.h) and [simple_catalog.cc](https://github.com/4paradigm/HybridSE/blob/main/src/vm/simple_catalog.cc)）
+Here, we list some implementations (More detail can be found from [simple_catalog.h](https://github.com/4paradigm/HybridSE/blob/main/src/vm/simple_catalog.h) and [simple_catalog.cc](https://github.com/4paradigm/HybridSE/blob/main/src/vm/simple_catalog.cc)）

 - Constructor